 Senior Member.
 Admitted as a solicitor in 2000.
-Currently, also a Legal Member of the Mental Health Review Tribunal.
+Extensive Tribunal experience.
+Currently, also a Legal Member of the Mental Health Review Tribunal and a Legal Member of the Victorian Civil and Administrative Tribunal.
 Previously a Senior Member of the Social Security Appeals Tribunal.